Arcjet bot detection allows you to manage traffic by automated clients and bots.

 // Bots not in the allow list will be blocked if (decision.isDenied()) { throw new Response("Forbidden", { status: 403, statusText: "Forbidden" }); }

-// Arcjet Pro plan verifies the authenticity of common bots using IP data. // Verification isn't always possible, so we recommend checking the results // separately. // https://docs.arcjet.com/bot-protection/reference#bot-verification if (decision.results.some(isSpoofed)) { throw new Response("Forbidden", { status: 403, statusText: "Forbidden" }); }
+// Paid Arcjet accounts include additional verification checks using IP data. // Verification isn't always possible, so we recommend checking the results // separately. // https://docs.arcjet.com/bot-protection/reference#bot-verification if (decision.results.some(isSpoofedBot)) { throw new Response("Forbidden", { status: 403, statusText: "Forbidden" }); }

 // We don't need to use the decision elsewhere, but you could return it to // the component return null;}